 Skip to main content

-Page of Fame Class 2016 - "Black Boy" by Richard Wright
+DP Hall of Fame Class 2016 - "Black Boy" by Richard Wright

 I never quite understood the urge my mother had for me to read this book during my teenage years.
 "I want you to read this book!
-You WILL read this book!."
+You WILL read this book!"
 My mom was never pushy when it came to things like this, so I knew she was serious, and I knew she had a reason.

 Thank goodness for mothers, and thank goodness for their motherly instincts.
 Black Boy by Richard Wright literally changed my life.
 It really did.
 It changed my outlook on being a person of color in this country.
 It changed my outlook on how we all develop hatred and ideologies regarding race from.
-And it changed my life on the way I internalize emotions, react to societal pressures, and deal with fear, anguish, and personal integrity.
+And it changed my life in the way I internalize emotions, react to societal pressures, and deal with fear, anguish, and personal integrity.

 Richard Wright is a brilliant and honest writer, and over the years, I've gone on to read many of his books, and pattern much of my honest writing from his - and again, from Black Boy.